 This bill amends sections 48-01.2-01 and 48-01.2-02.1 of the North Dakota Century Code, specifically updating the definitions related to public improvement construction and establishing new thresholds for when architectural or engineering plans are required.
 A significant addition is the definition of a "pre-engineered structure," which is described as a building with manufactured components that are assembled on-site, requiring plans stamped by an architect or engineer and compliance with state building codes.
-This new definition clarifies the types of structures that fall under this category and sets standards for their construction.
+This new definition aims to clarify the types of structures that fall under this category and ensure they meet safety and regulatory standards.

 Additionally, the bill modifies the threshold for procuring plans, drawings, and specifications from an architect or engineer.
-The threshold for general public improvements remains at $200,000, while a new threshold of $1 million is established specifically for pre-engineered structures.
-This change aims to streamline the procurement process for larger projects while ensuring that necessary professional oversight is maintained for public safety and compliance.
+The threshold for general public improvement construction remains at $200,000, but for pre-engineered structures, the threshold is set at $250,000.
+This change reflects a recognition of the unique nature of pre-engineered structures and the potential complexities involved in their construction.
 The bill also emphasizes the importance of consulting with engineers or architects when public health, safety, or welfare may be at risk, regardless of the established thresholds.

 Statutes affected: INTRODUCED: 48-01.2-01, 48-01.2-02.1